BurakCulha/interactive_computer_graphics/5/README.md

-## environment mapping project is done.
+## environment mapping project is done with cubemap texture.

 ## initializes opengl context via glfw.

 ## loads teapot and plane obj using a simple custom obj loader.

-## left mouse button adjusts camera angles in world frame.
+## uses render to texture for displaying environment reflections on the plane.

-## right mouse button translates camera to the teapot object in world frame.
+## left mouse button transforms the teapot object in camera frame.

-## if ALT key is pressed right/left mouse buttons controls same parameters for rendering plane.
+## right mouse button translates the teapot object in camera frame.

 ## zoom in and out via mouse wheel.

-## uses imgui and glfw for interaction.
+## if ALT key is pressed you can transform only plane and environment.

-## you can set the color of the plane, shading parameters and lighting direction for teapot object via imgui.
+## if CTRL key is pressed you can transform teapot, plane and environment.